 5 fears and facts about co-sleeping

 Prior to parenthood, you have it all figured out: Folded onesies neatly line a drawer.
-A toy chest of adorable stuffed animals decorates a corner of the nursery.
+A toy chest awaits filled with adorable stuffed animals.
 And, of course, you have the centerpiece of every newborn baby’s nursery: the crib.
-Then, the baby arrives and all those best-laid plans fly straight out the window.
-The onesies are too small from birth, the toys go barely noticed, and the crib collects dust when — sleep-deprived and/or wanting to bond with your infant — you turn to co-sleeping.
+Then, baby arrives and all those best-laid plans fly straight out the window.
+The onesies are too small from birth, the toys go unnoticed and the crib collects dust when you, sleep-deprived and/or wanting to bond with your infant, turn to co-sleeping.